Future global existence and stability of de Sitter-like solutions to the Einstein-Yang-Mills equations in spacetime dimensions $n\geq 4$: Conformal Einstein--Yang--Mills equations

 \subsubsection{The reduced Einstein equations}

 The next step in transforming the Einstein equations into Fuchsian form is to select a \textit{wave gauge} that will allow us to formulate the Einstein equations as a symmetric hyperbolic system and eliminate problematic singular terms.
-To this end, we set \al{WAVEGA}{ Z^a =X^a+Y^a } where $X^a$ is as defined above by \eqref{def-X} and \al{XYZ}{ Y^a = -(n-2)\nabla^a\Psi+\eta^a \quad\text{with}\quad \eta^a = (n-2) \udn{}^a\Psi =-\frac{n-2}{\tan(Ht)}\nu^a. } The \textit{wave gauge} that we employ for the conformal Einstein equations is then defined by the vanishing of the vector field \eqref{E:WAVEGA}, that is, \al{CONSTR1}{Z^a=0.} This gauge choice is preserved by the evolution and so we only need to choose initial data so that $Z^a$ vanishes on the initial hypersurface to ensure that it vanishes throughout the evolution.
+To this end, we set \al{WAVEGA}{ Z^a =X^a+Y^a } where $X^a$ is as defined above by \eqref{def-X} and\footnote{These choices for $Y^a$, $\eta^a$, and the tensor $\ts{A}{^{ab}_c}$ defined below are made in order to eliminate problematic $1/t$ singular terms in the conformal Einstein equations.
+This type of gauge fixing was first introduced in \cite{Oliynyk2016a}. } \al{XYZ}{ Y^a = -(n-2)\nabla^a\Psi+\eta^a \quad\text{with}\quad \eta^a = (n-2) \udn{}^a\Psi =-\frac{n-2}{\tan(Ht)}\nu^a. } The \textit{wave gauge} that we employ for the conformal Einstein equations is then defined by the vanishing of the vector field \eqref{E:WAVEGA}, that is, \al{CONSTR1}{Z^a=0.} This gauge choice is preserved by the evolution and so we only need to choose initial data so that $Z^a$ vanishes on the initial hypersurface to ensure that it vanishes throughout the evolution.
 We will refer to the conformal Einstein equations in the wave gauge \eqref{E:CONSTR1} as the \textit{reduced conformal Einstein equations}.